mrkkrp/dot-emacs/README.md

 because total number of combinations won't be satisfactory.
 But we can use two keys after the introducing key (<kbd>▤ Menu</kbd> in my case, if you don't have <kbd>▤ Menu</kbd> on your keyboard you can remap something with help of specialized software), then we get 26 × 26 = 676 combinations!
+(In practice you get even more because of punctuation and numbers.)
 Not bad at all.
-There are enough combinations for you to prefer those that have some mnemonic value.
+There are enough combinations for us to prefer those that have some mnemonic value.
 Give this technique a try and you will see how productive you can be!

-Also note that <kbd>↵ Return</kbd> key is pretty useless, because you have
+Also note that <kbd>↵ Return</kbd> key is pretty useless, because we have
 <kbd>C-j</kbd> and <kbd>C-m</kbd> key bindings.
 Since <kbd>↵ Return</kbd>
 key has two semantics: end of input and new line, it's logical that we have two flavors of <kbd>↵ Return</kbd> key here.
 But what's about the <kbd>↵ Return</kbd> key itself?
-It's of no use, unless GPG pops up with its thing.
+It's of no use, unless GPG pops up with its thing (work is being done to enter passphrase for GPG via minibuffer, Emacs way).
 At the same time <kbd>↵ Return</kbd> occupies a comfortable position at the keyboard, so it's stupid not to use it for something useful.
 For me,
 <kbd>↵ Return</kbd> key invokes `avy-goto-char`, and look, this is really
 convenient!
 Try it!